Input-Adaptive Generative Dynamics in Diffusion Models: Experiment

 \subsubsection{Implementation Details}

-In our implementation, we assume that the text prompts mainly constrain the target category to be generated, and the input condition provides a spatial clue about an expected image.
-To realize these functions, the text prompts we used are category names and image conditions are edge maps to mimic the sketch given by users.
-To embed these two inputs, we utilize the text and image encoders of a pre-trained CLIP-ViT-B/32 model.
-The other newly-added modules, including the cross-model fusion in CTS and the combination parameter learner in AHNS, are implemented by two-layer MLP models with sigmoid activation.
-Besides our AC-Diff, all the models applied in experiments are trained from scratch with $500k$ iterations using the batch-size $96$ and also tested on a single RTX-4090 GPU.
+In our experimental setting, the text prompt specifies the target category to be generated, while the input condition provides spatial guidance for the generation.
+Specifically, we use category names as text prompts and extract Canny edge maps from images as structural conditions, mimicking sketch-like guidance.
+To encode these inputs, we use the text and image encoders of a pre-trained CLIP ViT-B/32 model.
+The newly introduced components, including the cross-modal fusion module in CTS and the combination parameter predictor in AHNS, are implemented as two-layer MLPs with sigmoid activation.
+For fair comparison, all methods (including AC-Diff) are trained from scratch for $500\text{k}$ iterations with a batch size of $96$, and evaluated on a single NVIDIA RTX-4090 GPU.